Tolkien News (to me)

 Apparently, Tolkien’s tester at GCCS judged him to be “keen” for the project.
 Tolkien, however, subsequently declined the Foreign Office offer for reasons unknown.
 In the Telegraph article, an official from the Government Communications Headquarters (GCHQ, the successor to GCCS), conveniently hiding behind his anonymity, speculated that Tollers “wanted to concentrate on his writing career.”
 Said technocrat goes on to make the utterly wild, unsubstantiated guess that perhaps “it was because we (the British government) declared war on Germany and not Mordor.”

 My mind boggles.
 Had this government lackey (who had no problem using JRRT’s name to promote his museum) even tried to contact the Tolkien estate or a prominent Tolkien scholar like Tom Shippey?
-He certainly gave tolkien_1916no indication of that from what the Telegraph reported.
+He certainly gave no indication of that from what the Telegraph reported.
 In case the bureaucratic card-puncher/museum-keeper at GCHQ is unaware of the fact, Tolkien spent the horrific Battle of the Somme in the trenches.
 Mr. Tolkien also had a son in the RAF during the Second World War.
 Yet, “Mr. Anonymous” (who has probably never heard a shot fired in anger) felt qualified to posthumously impugn JRRT’s motivations and patriotism.

 If monetary, political and literary concerns were behind Tolkien’s declension of the GCCS’s offer, what evidence is there?
 Tolkien had zero assurance of a “big payoff” from the novel he was only beginning to write.
 As for “Germany vs. Mordor,” I urge “Mr. Anonymous” to read the relevant missive in Carpenter’s The Letters of J.R.R.
 Tolkien where JRRT, a man with a wife and children to provide for, turned down a lucrative offer from a publishing house in Nazi Germany and told the Gestapo to go to hell.